AN ENVIRONMENTAL HISTORY OF FOOD AND FARMING

 processes, and self-critical (in the scientific sense,

-what has happened (and is happening) and why.
-Think in terms
+to understand what has happened (and is happening) and why.
+Think

 been anticipated?
 What do we need to understand to make

 But, food is important to us at many levels; the fundamental problem of getting enough of it has shaped human nature, both biologically and culturally, and influenced the development of political and economic systems.
 Individually, we see food and it's production and distribution through lenses deeply colored by social, ethical, and esthetic agendas.
-So it's not surprising that the sort of study we're attempting here is fraught with biases introduced, consciously or not, by emotion and agenda.
+So it's not surprising that the sort of study we're attempting here is fraught with biases introduced, consciously or not, by cultural norms and our own emotions and agendas.
 Your mission is to separate such biases from your analyses.

 ideal of the impartial, objective scientist is never the

-inquiry has to be based in a genuine effort to understand biases and
+-- but the inquiry has to be based in a genuine effort to understand

 and in your clear recognition of the assumptions and values you are